Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Problem Formulation

-We enforce the following constraints in the SBRP formulation: \begin{enumerate} \item The maximum travel time any student $s$ can be on the school bus is $t^{\text{max}}$. \item Each student $s \in S$ has a maximum walking distance $d_s^{\text{max}}$ from their residence to the assigned bus stop.
-This distance can be student specific and equal to zero if the students need a door-to-door pickup.
-We let $N_s$ represent the set of reachable stops for a student $s$, i.e., $N_s = \{ m \in M | d_{v_sm} \leq d_s^{max}\}$. \item All school buses start at a single pre-specified location $v_0 \in V_r$. \end{enumerate}
+We enforce the following constraints in the SSRP formulation: \begin{enumerate} \item The maximum riding time any student $s$ can be on the school bus is $t^{\text{max}}$. \item Each student $s \in S$ has a maximum walking distance $d_s^{\text{max}}$ from their residence to the assigned bus stop.
+This distance can be student specific and equal to zero if the students need door-to-door pickups.
+We let $N_s$ represent the set of reachable stops for a student $s$, i.e., $N_s = \{ m \in M \mid d_{v_sm} \leq d_s^{max}\}$. \item All school buses start at a single pre-specified location $v_0 \in V_r$ and end at the school $v_d$. \end{enumerate}

 We let $N = D \cup M \cup\{ v_0, v_d\} $ denote the set of pickup locations combined with potential bus stops, bus depot and school location.
-The decision variables for this problem are $x_{ijk}$, $y_{ik}$, $z_{isk}$ and $u_s$, where $x_{ijk} = 1$ if bus $k$ travels from vertex $i$ to $j$ through the shortest path, $y_{ik} = 1$ if bus $k$ visits vertex $i$, $z_{isk} = 1$ if student $s$ is picked up by bus $k$ at vertex $i$ and $u_{sa} = 1$ if student $s$ takes an alternate mode $a$ to the destination.
-Assuming each bus stop or student residence can be visited by at most one bus, the ILP formulation for the SBRP considering alternate modes can be formulated as follows:
+The decision variables for this problem are $x_{ijk}$, $y_{ik}$, $z_{isk}$ and $u_{sa}$, where $x_{ijk} = 1$ if bus $k$ travels from vertex $i$ to $j$ through the shortest path, $y_{ik} = 1$ if bus $k$ visits vertex $i$, $z_{isk} = 1$ if student $s$ is picked up by bus $k$ at vertex $i$ and $u_{sa} = 1$ if student $s$ takes an alternate mode $a$ to the destination.
+Assuming each bus stop or student home address can be visited by at most one bus, the ILP formulation for the SSRP considering alternate modes can be formulated as follows: